 A potentiometer is a manually adjustable, variable resistor with three terminals.
-Two terminals are connected to a resistive element, the third terminal is connected to an adjustable wiper.
-The position of the wiper determines the output voltage.
+Two terminals are connected to the ends of a resistive element, the third terminal is connected to an adjustable wiper.
+The position of the wiper sets the resistive divider ratio.

 A wide variety of potmeters exist.
 Manually adjustable potmeters can be divided in rotary or linear movement types.
 The tables below list the available types and their applications.
-Besides manually adjustable pots, also electronically controlled potentiometers exist, often called digital potmeters.
+In addition to manually adjustable pots, electronically controlled potentiometers are also available and are often called digital potmeters.

 The most common type of potentiometer where the wiper moves along a circular path.

 |Single-turn pot||Single rotation of approximately 270 degrees or 3/4 of a full turn||Most common pot, used in applications where a single turn provides enough control resolution.|

 |Multi-turn pot||Multiple rotations (mostly 5, 10 or 20), for increased precision.
 They are constructed either with a wiper that follows a spiral or helix form, or by using a worm-gear.||Used where high precision and resolution is required.
 The worm-gear multi turn pots are often used as trimpots on PCB.|